ViktorMetodiev13/NFT-Collection-Stats-discord-bot/README.md

 # Standard setup to run the bot:

 * Firstly, generate your own discord app.
 Don't know how?
 Here is a link for the discord devs portal documentation: https://discord.com/developers/docs/intro
-* Now, get your own private key from the discord devs portal app and replace it in line 108 where it says client.run('{private key}')
+* Now, get your own private key from the discord devs portal app and replace it in line 108 where it says client.run('{replace with key}')
 * All that is left is to start the application.
 * Now the bot should be online and listening for commands.